alexeygrigorev/mlwiki.org/index.php/Neural_Networks.md

 ---
-title: "Neural Networks"
 layout: default
 permalink: /index.php/Neural_Networks
+tags:
+- machine-learning
+title: Neural Networks
 ---

-# Neural Networks

 ## Motivation
 - Suppose we have a large number of features and a complex structure of data
 - For [Logistic Regression](Logistic_Regression) we would probably need to fit a very high-order polynomial